scifi316/Youtube-Video-Storage/README.md

 # youtube_video_storage

+## Forewarnings
+This mainly highly experimental and not likely to be maintained, just a short project to test feasibility.
+So mainy things are likely to change or added/removed

+## What's this for?

 YouTube supports many video formats such as .MP4, .MOV, and .AVI just to name a few, all of which can be uploaded to the platform of any length without cost to the uploader.

 YouTube recommends that a standard 1920x1080 MP4 file that plays on the platform, has a bitrate at 10Mbp/s for framerates at 30FPS or lower, while higher framerates like 60FPS need 15Mbp/s to meet recommendations.